cloud-native-toolkit/terraform-gitops-ubi/README.md

 The following section shows an example deployment with the `terraform-gitops-ubi` module using GitOps.

 We use the GitOps bootstrap configuration for ArgoCD provided by the [Technology Zone Accelerator Toolkit](https://modules.cloudnativetoolkit.dev/).
-For details you can visit the [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops) module.
+For details you can visit the documentation [Technology Zone Accelerator Toolkit:operate](https://operate.cloudnativetoolkit.dev/reference/gitops-structure) and the [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops) module.

 By creating or updating your GitOps bootstrap repository you trigger a deployment.
 The repository contains folders for the ArgoCD configuration and the payload to deploy the applications to a cluster.